Friday, May 29, 2026

 Please download and read the Syllabus for complete details about the course, assignments, pedagogical approach, grading methods, and course rules.
 Review it prior to the first class.

-You should bring the Syllabus with you to every class.
-Please download and review Assessments for complete details about grading and graded assignments for the course.
-I will answer questions about these prior to the second class, on Tuesday, August 19.
+Please download and review Grading for complete details about grading and graded assignments for the course.
+I will answer questions about this prior to the second class, on Tuesday, August 18.

 Required Course Materials: